Nadihat/Repeater-Divination/README.md

 TAROT.py was further beautified/cleaned up by GPT5.
 AnthroHeart/@Anthro really likes it.<br>
 I-CHING.py is the equivalent for I-Ching.
 I-CHING2.py "Ok, made an update so that it always displays text in the Image, and it keeps up the animation message until drawn."

+KABBALAH2.py is MKabbalahv6a.py translated to the new system.

 ---

 888Runes.py is an attempt to fix the negative hijacking for the Runes, by increasing `THINK_DEPTH` to 888,888.
 Word Finder says it's a soft Yes, like a hearth.
 ETarot.py likewise, just in case.